ErpNetDocs/webclient/inventory-control/issue.md

 ![Issue](pictures/inv_con_issue_docfin.png)

-Tap the blue **Finish** button to generate your receipt store document.
+Tap the blue **Finish** button to generate your issue store document.

 This will take you to a separate space with direct access to the document template for this operation.